9 best campsites in the Netherlands

 If you get bored of the beach, you can always make the most of the park’s numerous onsite facilities, including an indoor and outdoor swimming pool, various sports fields, tennis and squash courts, bowling alleys, trampolines and mini-golf.

-Celebrate your summer holiday the Dutch way!
+Celebrate your summer holiday the Dutch way with some camping!

 Perhaps you're used to looking a little further afield when planning a summer holiday for you and your family, but the Netherlands also has plenty to offer!
 Whether you're looking to reduce your carbon footprint by flying less, or just want an opportunity to explore more of this small country, camping is certainly a fun and sustainable way to get away as a family.